Journal Institution Locomotive Engineers

 Locomotive valves and valve gears.
 450-73.
 Disc,: 473-7.

-Mainly concerned with the design of Walschaerts valve gear, but also
+J.W.
+Hobson in chair.
+Mainly concerned with the design of Walschaerts valve

-includes the design of piston valves.
-The advantages of Walschaerts gear
+gear, but also includes the design of piston valves.
+The advantages of

-over Stephenson motion were listed as lighter (approximately half the weight);
+Walschaerts gear over Stephenson motion were listed as lighter (approximately

-manufacture (drop stampings) and assembly outside the frames; simple to inspect
+and simpler manufacture (drop stampings) and assembly outside the frames;

-when in service; simpler to reverse and power reversers not required.
-Notes
+simple to inspect when in service; simpler to reverse and power reversers

 Discussion: C.C.
 Jarvis asked about exhaust steam temperatures and